-- VII.
-Communication with organizations in different areas of standardization - Communication with UN bodies specialized on legal frameworks elaboration - 1) It is recommended This white paper suggests to give giving a description of different possible legal regimes: - based on international agreements (conventions) and/or on directly applicable international regulation; - based on commercial agreements and/or common trade practice; - without special international regulation.
+VII.
+Communication with organizations in different areas of standardization

+- 1) This white paper suggests giving a description of different possible legal regimes: - based on international agreements (conventions) and/or on directly applicable international regulation; - based on commercial agreements and/or common trade practice; - without special international regulation.

-- Legal regimes can be additionally supported by traditional institutes (governmental authorities, judicial settlement, risk insurances, notary ship and others) through mutual recognition of electronic documents secured by trust services. - Established legal regimes can also provide for imposing special requirements on the material and financial support of the business activity of specialized providers in case of damage to their users, including cases of compromising personal data. - Issues of institutional guarantees and legal regimes for constituting and functioning regional and global transboundary trusted environment are proposed to be considered in a separate document by a specialized UN-body. - 2) It is recommended This paper suggests to describe describing the mechanisms of interaction of particular states and their international unions with other international formats in the frames of constituting of a common transboundary trusted environment: - 2.1) By means of the complete or a partial joining of a state to an existing legal regime on the basis of international treaties and/or directly applicable international regulations, in the which frames of which a task on forming a regional transboundary trusted environment has already been set or solved.
-This existing legal regime ensures institutional guarantees to the subjects of electronic interaction. - 2.2) On the basis of interaction between different international unions: - in the first stage, a group of states creates an regional domain ensuring institutional guarantees for the subjects of electronic interaction within the legal regime specified by these states; - in the second stage, the protocols of trusted interaction with other international unions are specified as related to mutual recognition of different legal regimes.
-This mutual recognition shall regard to institutional guarantees and information security requirements appertaining to each of the international formats, possibly on the basis of an inter-domain gateway being operated in the frames of an international legal regime.
+Legal regimes can be additionally supported by traditional institutes (governmental authorities, judicial settlement, risk insurances, notary ship and others) through mutual recognition of electronic documents secured by trust services.

+- Established legal regimes can also provide for imposing special requirements on the material and financial support of the business activity of specialized providers in case of damage to their users, including cases of compromising personal data. - Issues of institutional guarantees and legal regimes for constituting and functioning regional and global transboundary trusted environment are proposed to be considered in a separate document by a specialized body. - 2) This paper suggests describing the mechanisms of interaction of particular states and their international unions with other international formats in the frames of constituting a common transboundary trusted environment: - 2.1) By means of the complete or a partial joining of a state to an existing legal regime on the basis of international treaties and/or directly applicable international regulations, in the frames of which a task on forming a regional transboundary trusted environment has already been set or solved.
+This existing legal regime ensures institutional guarantees to the subjects of electronic interaction. - 2.2) On the basis of interaction between different international unions: - in the first stage, a group of states creates a regional domain ensuring institutional guarantees for the subjects of electronic interaction within the legal regime specified by these states; - in the second stage, the protocols of trusted interaction with other international unions are specified as related to mutual recognition of different legal regimes.
+This mutual recognition shall regard to institutional guarantees and information security requirements appertaining to each of the international formats, possibly on the basis of an inter-domain gateway being operated in the frames of an international legal regime. - 2.3) On the basis of interaction of a state with other states or international unions:

-- 2.3) On the basis of interaction of a state with other states or international unions: - in the first stage, a state creates its own domain functioning in the frames of national legal regime specified by this state; - in the second stage, the protocols of trusted interaction with other states and/or international unions are specified as related to mutual recognition of different legal regimes.
-This mutual recognition shall take regard of to institutional guarantees and information security requirements appertaining to these states and international formats, possibly on the basis of an inter-domain gateway being operated in the frames of an international legal regime. - 3) It is recommended This paper suggests to describe describing domain-constituting mechanisms, similar to item 2), for legal regimes based on commercial agreements and/or common trade practice. - Communication with international organizations in different areas of standardization on technical and organizational aspects of forming and functioning transboundary trusted - 381 environment
+- in the first stage, a state creates its own domain functioning in the frames of national legal regime specified by this state; - in the second stage, the protocols of trusted interaction with other states and/or international unions are specified as related to mutual recognition of different legal regimes.
+This mutual recognition shall take regard of institutional guarantees and information security requirements appertaining to these states and international formats, possibly on the basis of an inter-domain gateway being operated in the frames of an international legal regime. - 330 3This paper suggests describing domain-constituting mechanisms, similar to item 2), for legal regimes based on commercial agreements and/or common trade practice. - Communication with international organizations in different areas of standardization on - technical and organizational aspects of forming and functioning transboundary trusted - 334 environment